 - Finalize the divorce: The court finalizes the joint petition and any related agreements, and all necessary hearings and waiting periods (if applicable) have passed.
 The court will issue a final divorce decree in a court order, which legally ends the marriage.
 Court fees may apply throughout the process.
 An attorney can explain any anticipated expenses.

 Talk to an Attorney About Joint Divorce Petitions

 After reading this, you will likely have more specific questions and will want to learn more about the laws governing joint divorce petitions in your state or county.
 A good way to have your inquiries answered is by contacting a divorce attorney in your area.
-A divorce attorney can explain how a joint petition works in the real world, and help you figure out if it's right for your situation, and could even prepare the joint petition for you.
+A divorce attorney can explain how a joint petition works in the real world, help you figure out if it's right for your situation, and could even prepare the joint petition for you.

 Talk to an experienced divorce attorney in your area today.